gittromney/Playnite-NowPlaying/README.md

           MyFavoriteSwitchGame [UPD 1.1].nsp
         MyFavoriteSwitchGame.nsp

-  'DLCs' and 'Updates' files would need to be installed on a per-game basis via the emulator's own native GUI, and in Playnite, those two directories would be added to the Switch emulator(s) excluded folders list under Library → Configure Emulators... → Auto-scan configurations → Exclusions.
+- In Playnite, add 'DLCs' and 'Updates' to the Switch emulator(s) excluded folders list under Library → Configure Emulators... → Auto-scan configurations → Exclusions.
+- If applicable, launch your emulator(s) separately to install DLCs and update ROM files on a per-game basis.
+  To get the full benefit of game caching, you may want install the game's NowPlaying cache first and install the DLC/update files from the cache directory.

 ### Example use case: